piotr-machura/arch-setup/README.md

 their graphical interfaces.

 ### Themes and fonts
-The  UI font is Noto Sans and the mono space font is Fira Mono, both of which are [Nerd Fonts](https://www.nerdfonts.com/).
+The  UI font is Rubik and the mono space font is JetBrains Mono, both of which are supplemented with [Nerd Font](https://www.nerdfonts.com/) glyphs.
 GTK+ theme is [Arc Darker](https://github.com/horst3180/arc-theme) and icon theme is [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
 The cursor theme is [Breeze Snow](https://www.gnome-look.org/p/999927/).
 Set it as system-wide default by editing
 ```none
 /usr/share/icons/default/index.theme